Back to Top

 Enterprise Statistics – Collection, Analysis & Results

-Responsibility at Head of Division level for the collection of Enterprise statistics and earnings data and for analysis and dissemination of services statistics.
+Responsibility at Head of Division level for business register, euro groups register, profiling, business demography and structural business statistics.
+Producing thematic reports and the analysis and dissemination of industry, services and construction statistics.

 Enterprise Statistics – Integration & Structural Outputs

-Responsibility at Head of Division level for the collection, analysis and dissemination of statistics on agriculture, transport and tourism.
+Responsibility at Head of Division level for the collection, analysis and dissemination of statistics on agriculture and tourism.

 Ecosystem & Agricultural Accounts

-Responsibility for the compilation and development of environment statistics, including environmental accounts.
+Responsibility at Head of Division level for the compilation and development of environment statistics, including environmental accounts.

 Environment

-Responsibility at Head of Division level for the compilation and development of climate and energy statistics.
+Responsibility at Head of Division level for statistics relating to Climate and Energy.

 Climate & Energy